SSMDFW/FinalProject/README.md

 Different viruses spread at different rates so we will use a sample of various viruses to evaluate the spread of the infections starting from our selected cities:  New York, Atlanta, Dallas, Denver and Los Angeles.
 We chose these cities because they are major cities with a significant population that are in different regions across the United States and would be a good representation for the country.

-We are using information from the Center of Disease Control and Prevention (https://wwwn.cdc.gov/norsdashboard/)includes incubation time and speed of the outbreak.
+We are using information from the Center of Disease Control and Prevention (https://wwwn.cdc.gov/norsdashboard/) to gather information on incubation time and speed of outbreaks.
 These parameters will be paired with one of the designated movies as a choice for the user to select.
 This selection along with the user’s city choice will produce a visualization modeling the projected outbreak based on the designated parameters.